Raja-mishra1/youtube-data-collector/README.md

 # youtube-data-collector
-youtube-data-collector is Django based web app that collects data using YouTube Data API v3 on a particular search query after every 30 sec using celery and stores data in AWS Dynamo DB.
+youtube-data-collector is Django based web app that collects data using YouTube Data API v3 on a particular search query after every 1 min using celery and stores data in AWS Dynamo DB.
 The data can be accessed using two endpoints:

        1. http://localhost:1337/api/v1/search_all/ => For all records using pagination